Unifying Message Passing Algorithms Under the Framework of Constrained Bethe Free Energy Minimization: Variational Free Energy Minimization

-where $\fat{t}(x_i)$ stands for the sufficient statistics of $x_i$ that are of concern.
-As shown in~\cite{Heskes2002}, the message update rule of EP can be derived from solving the stationary point equations of the Bethe free energy under the constraint (\ref{constrep}).
-The messages belong to the (unnormalized) exponential family characterized by $\fat{t}(x_i)$.
-Specifically, the message update rules in (\ref{BP_prod}) and (\ref{BP_result}) also apply for EP except (\ref{BP_marg}) changes to
+as suggested in~\cite{Heskes2002}, where $\fat{t}(x_i)$ stands for the sufficient statistics of $x_i$ that are of concern.
+As shown in~\cite{Heskes2002}, solving the stationary point equations of the Bethe free energy under the constraint (\ref{constrep}) with $\fat{t}(x_i)$ from exponential family distributions yields the iterative algorithm EP characterized by the following message update rules

-In above, $\mathcal{Q}$ stands for the exponential family characterized by $\fat{t}(x_i)$ and the parameter $c$ is chosen to make the argument of $\mathrm{Proj}_{\mathcal{Q}}(\cdot)$ a density of $x_i$.
-We note that $m_{a\rightarrow i}(x_i),n_{i\rightarrow a}(x_i)$ are typically initialized as and thereby remain as members of the unnormalized family $\mathcal{Q}^{\mathrm{u}}$.
-It may happen that normalization cannot make them members of $\mathcal{Q}$ as they are not normalizable.
-In practical applications, empirical adjustments on the messages are often made whenever such situation takes place, e.g.,~\cite{Hu2006,Senst2011,Sun2015}.

-The advantage of limiting the messages to an (unnormalized) exponential family is that the computational complexity of integration and multiplication becomes tractable all the time.
-Therefore, EP is often a pragmatic alternative to BP when the latter becomes intractable.
-On the other hand, this will degrade the result accuracy.
-In short, there exists a trade-off in choosing the exponential family $\mathcal{Q}$.
+where the parameter $c$ is chosen to make the argument of $\mathrm{Proj}_{\mathcal{Q}}(\cdot)$ a density of $x_i$. {Comparing (\ref{EP_marg}) with (\ref{BP_updaterule}), EP follows the same marginalization principle as BP and has one additional projection step.
+By limiting the a-posteriori belief in the nominator to an exponential family $\mathcal{Q}$, the messages of EP can then retain tractable forms over iterations, making it a pragmatic alternative to BP.} When considering the first- and second-order moments as the sufficient statistics to match, EP messages are Gaussian functions.